 Every living thing notices the changes each season brings.
 Careful human observers can pretty much rely on the signals sent by birds, insects, creatures inhabiting yards, fields and forests, trees, flowers and weeds.
 They know much more long before we do; perfectly in tune with their world.

 Poets take the time to pause, to record, these subtle shifts.
 They capture moments with words like a photographer does with a camera.
-Author Paul B. Janeczko has selected thirty-six sterling examples in Firefly July: A Year of Very Short Poems (Candlewick Press) with illustrations by Caldecott Honor winner, Melissa Sweet.
+Author Paul B. Janeczko has selected thirty-six sterling examples in Firefly July: A Year of Very Short Poems (Candlewick Press, March 11, 2014) with illustrations by Caldecott Honor winner, Melissa Sweet.

 The work of thirty-two prominent poets spanning decades is divided into four sections; spring, summer, fall and winter with eight to ten poems in each.
 A single poem introduces the transformation from one to the other.
 The volume begins with spring.